EventStore/documentation/docs/server/v5/server/server/caching.md

 This caching behaviour is great for performance in a production environment and we recommended you use it, but in a developer environment it can become confusing.

 For example, what happens if you started a database, wrote `/streams/foo/0` and performed a `GET` request?
 The `GET` request is cachable and now in your cache.
 Since this is a development environment, you shutdown EventStoreDB and delete the database.
-You then restart EventStoreDB and write a different event to `/streams/foo/0`.
-You open your browser and inspect the `/streams/foo/0` stream, and you see the event written before you deleted the database.
+You then restart EventStoreDB and append a different event to `/streams/foo/0`.
+You open your browser and inspect the `/streams/foo/0` stream, and you see the event appended before you deleted the database.

 To avoid this during development it's best to run EventStoreDB with the `--disable-http-caching` command line option.
 This disables all caching and solve the issue.